British Virgin Islands men's national basketball team

 The British Virgin Islands national basketball team represents the British Virgin Islands (BVI) in international basketball competitions.
-It is administrated by the British Virgin Islands Amateur Basketball Federation.
+It is administered by the British Virgin Islands Amateur Basketball Federation.

 Despite their very small population size, the BVI are one of the top contenders at the Caribbean Basketball Championship as they finished in the top four at the last four competitions.
 Their best result was runner-up at the 2009 edition.